 Powerledger actively explores new blockchain developments, for both the listing of the POWR token and the technical advantages that they bring to our product suite.

 To view the exchanges that our POWR token is currently listed head to CoinMarketCap.
-To stay up to date on our blockchain check out our Blockchain FAQ page.
+To stay up to date on our blockchain check out our Blockchain page.

 Written by Anya Nova, Blockchain & Staking Operations Lead.